THE INS AND OUTS OF FLORIDA HOA INSURANCE AND COMMUNITY ASSOCIATION INSURANCE

 While there are some who believe that Florida HOA insurance and community association insurance are interchangeable, they are not one and the same.
 A homeowner's association in Florida must obtain community association insurance.
 Liability, property, glass, umbrella, workers compensation and crime/fidelity bonds are covered with the use of community association insurance.

-When it comes time to receive a quote for Florida HOA insurance, there are a few factors that have to be considered.
-Be sure to read on and learn more....
+When it comes time to receive a quote for Florida HOA insurance, there are a few factors that must be considered.
+Be sure to read on and learn more...

 This is one of the key differences that Florida residents must be aware of when it comes time to seek a quote.
 These are two of the most crucial elements of any Florida HOA insurance policy.
 If the property is encompassed by the Homeowner's Association, it must remain protected.